 I routinely switch between sitting at my desk and sitting in my favourite chair with a laptop tray.
 I’m still in the same room, but just changing where and how I’m sitting often helps me find some kind of renewed enthusiasm for writing.

-In those carefree, pre-Covid days, I would go to my favourite coffee spot, set myself up in my favourite booth, order a steady stream of coffees and get stuck into work.
-I look forward to being able to return to this soon!
+On some days, I go to my favourite coffee spot, set myself up in my favourite booth, order a steady stream of coffees and get stuck into work.

 Write or plan with a pen and paper